-A Special meeting of the Board of Education will be held on Wednesday, July 29, 2020, at 6:30 p.m.
-The meeting will take place in the LaGrange Highlands Middle School Gym and also simulcasted at https://youtu.be/Z5cKvE7lBjc beginning at 6:30 due to the COVID-19 global pandemic.
-A link will be posted on our website on the evening of the meeting.
+A Special Meeting of the Board of Education will be held on Tuesday, November 24, 2020, at 7:00 p.m.
+The meeting will be held virtually and simulcast on Youtube beginning at 7:00 due to the COVID-19 global pandemic and can be accessed here.

 The agenda for the meeting is available by going to Administration --> Board of Education -->Agenda

 Due to the recommended stay-at-home advisory for Suburban Cook County, District 106 would like to provide our community with two ways to comment at the Tuesday, November 24 Special Meeting of the Board of Education.

 Option #1: Comment Form